How To Relieve Chest Tightness From Anxiety & Stay Calm

 How does anxiety cause chest pain?

 When someone experiences intense anxiety, such as a panic attack, they can hyperventilate.
 Hyperventilation can rapidly increase the amount of oxygen and lower the amount of carbon dioxide in your blood, potentially causing your body to experience a fight-or-flight response.
-This fight-or-flight response is generally responsible for the anxiety symptoms you may experience during a panic attack, which can include chest pain, increased heart rate and blood pressure, heart palpitations, dizziness, muscle tension, lightheadedness, bloating, and confusion.
+This fight-or-flight response is generally responsible for the anxiety symptoms you may experience during a panic attack, which can include chest pain, increased blood pressure and heart rate, heart palpitations, dizziness, muscle tension, lightheadedness, bloating, and confusion.

-The pain caused by generalized anxiety disorder or panic attacks is sometimes confused with a heart attack.
+The pain caused by generalized anxiety disorder or panic attacks is sometimes confused with heart attack pain.
 Like panic attacks, heart attacks often have symptoms that include chest pain.
-It can be challenging to tell the difference between anxiety and heart attack symptoms.
-As a result, if you experience chest pain and you aren’t feeling anxious or live with frequent anxiety, it can be crucial to seek medical attention for your heart.
+The average person may not notice significant differences between anxiety and heart attack symptoms.
+As a result, if you aren’t feeling anxious or don’t live with frequent anxiety but are experiencing chest pain, it can be crucial to seek medical attention just in case you are suffering a heart attack.

 iStock/Kateryna Onyshchuk

-It may take several minutes for your body to return to normal after experiencing a panic attack, which can feel like an uncomfortably long time.
+It may take a few minutes for your body to return to normal after experiencing a panic attack, which can feel like an uncomfortably long time.
 Knowing strategies to ease chest pain from anxiety may prepare you for the next time you experience a panic attack.
-This doesn’t necessarily mean learning how to prevent a panic attack, but if you can lessen the severity of the attack, you may alleviate the chest pain.
+This doesn’t necessarily mean learning how to prevent a panic attack, but if you can lessen the severity of the attack, you may alleviate the chest pain (persistent chest pain may be different and should be addressed by a medical professional).

 There is generally no one-size-fits-all approach to stopping a panic attack or coping with a panic disorder, but there may be coping techniques you can do to make panic attacks shorter and milder.
 You might try the following:

-• Focus on your breathing.
 As mentioned above, hyperventilation is frequently responsible for many of the physical symptoms you may feel during a panic attack.
-Slowing down your breathing can help.
+Slowing down your breathing can help to calm the nervous system and reduce your heart rate.
 Find a quiet place if you can, and put one hand on your chest and one on your stomach.
 Try to take slow, deep breaths, breathing in through your nose and out through your mouth.
 The hand on your stomach should rise and fall with your breath, and the one on your chest should stay still.
-Continue breathing deeply until you’re able to calm down.
+Continue breathing deeply until your anxiety or chest pain eases.

-• Distract yourself.
-Focusing on your negative thoughts during a panic attack can make it worse, so find something to distract yourself with when you feel anxious.
-Try petting your cat or dog, turning on a TV show that always makes you laugh, calling a friend who is good at calming you down, singing or humming your favorite song, or going for a run.
+Focusing on your negative thoughts during a panic attack can lead to further anxiety, so you might find something to distract yourself with when you feel anxious.
+Try petting your cat or dog, turning on a TV show that always makes you laugh, calling a friend who is good at calming you down, singing or humming your favorite song, or going for an exercise or a run.
+You can also try meditation for relaxation.

 Rawpixel